South West police unite to combat drug crime

 Both occupants were arrested on suspicion of being concerned in the supply of a Class A drug, possession with intent to supply a Class B drug, possession of an offensive weapon in a private place and possession/having custody of a banned breed.
 They are currently released under investigation.

-Assistant Chief Constable Jon Cummins of Avon and Somerset Police, who led this round of the operation, said: “Criminals exploit our region’s roads to traffic drugs, cash, weapons, and vulnerable people into our communities.
+Assistant Chief Constable Jon Cummins of Avon and Somerset Police, who led this operation, said: “Criminals exploit our region’s roads to traffic drugs, cash, weapons, and vulnerable people into our communities.
 They profit from the misery that drug crime brings, whilst our communities suffer for it.
 We won’t accept this.

 “Last week, we jointly focused on creating a difficult environment for criminals to operate in.
 Our roads policing units stopped vehicles believed to be involved in drug crime, which resulted in drugs, weapons and cash being recovered.
 Meanwhile our neighbourhood policing teams worked in communities, carrying out warrants where drugs activity was suspected and protecting people living in those areas from drugs-related issues.

 “Information provided by the public was critical to the operation’s success and I want to thank everyone who has shared information with us.
 You know your community best.
-If you suspect illegal drug activity is happening, please report it directly to the police or anonymously through the independent charity Crimestoppers, because your vigilance helps us protect you and those around you.
+If you suspect illegal drug activity is happening, please report it directly to the police or anonymously through the independent charity Crimestoppers.
+Your vigilance helps us protect you and those around you.
 Even a small piece of information could be the missing piece we need to disrupt an organised criminal network or safeguard a vulnerable person.”

 Police and Crime Commissioner Clare Moody said: